aluxian/Tweeather/README.md

 #### Training

-The processed tweets were used to train a naive Bayes classifier.
+90% of the tweets were used for training.
+The remaining 10% were used for testing.

 #### Running